Shun Tuck Cheong Fun – Fun with Cheong Fun [Closed]

 If you are a business-owner struggling to stand out from a sea of competitors, what do you do?
 The answer is simple enough — get creative!
 At Shun Tuck Cheong Fun, the hawkers sure are flexing their creativity muscles to transform the plain ol’ chee cheong fun into culinary works of art.

-Gone are your usual steamed rice rolls in dark sauce and chili gravy.
+Gone are your usual steamed rice rolls in dark sauce and chilli gravy.
 In their place are a dazzling array of appetising dishes with names like Japanese maki, curry yong tau foo, and pork ribs with black bean sauce, amongst many other unusual concoctions.
 What fun!

 It’s only my first time chancing upon the stall, and already I’m powerless in resisting those tempting pictures of the menu items!
 In the end, I have to order not one, but two dishes to pig out on!